JayAtSeneca/JayAtSeneca/README.md

 <h2> 👦🏽 About Me </h2>

 - 🤩 &nbsp; Hi there!
-I'm a software developer with a passion for creating intuitive and user-friendly applications.

-  I have gained extensive experience in various programming languages and frameworks, including C/C++, Java, Python, and React.
-I am skilled at developing both front-end   and back-end applications, and have a knack for solving complex technical problems.

-  In my free time, I enjoy participating in hackathons and contributing to open source projects on GitHub.
-I am always looking for new ways to improve my skills and stay   up-to-date with the latest technology trends.
+I am a software developer with a passion for coding and solving complex problems.
+I am currently learning the ins and outs of various        programming languages and frameworks, and I am excited to continue growing and improving as a developer.
+In my free time, I enjoy tinkering with new technologies and   collaborating with others on open source projects.
+I am always looking for new opportunities to learn and apply my skills, so feel free to reach out and connect with     me on GitHub!

 - 🎓 &nbsp; Student Of Computer Programming at Seneca college
 - ⌚ &nbsp; Sem:1 GPA --> 3.9/4.0 <br>